 “If committed educators could be easily trained to implement a low-cost intervention that boasted consistent learning gains for all students, headlines would herald the discovery of the educational holy grail.
 That low-cost intervention is here and readily available.
 It’s called ability grouping.” – Paula Olszewski-Kubilius

-This session will be of particular benefit to K-12 teachers, school leaders, and gifted-education coordinators, mentors, and coaches.
-There will be time to get your questions answered at the end of the presentation.
+This session is of particular benefit to K-12 teachers, school leaders, and gifted-education coordinators, mentors, and coaches.

 About the Presenters